 Using Sources – Attribute Your Source with a Link

 Occasionally you might want to quote a source on your own blog (it’s a big part of sharing content, after all).
 Make sure you attribute each source with a link.
 It will keep you in compliance with copyright laws.
 It will also help you reap the benefits of reciprocity, mentioned above.

 Be careful which sites you choose as sources, however.
 Don’t link to low-quality sites.
 Those links become associated with your site, which is the last thing you want.
 If you want to be a high-quality site, associate with high-quality sites.

 Even if you use only part of the work and correctly cite it, you can never use a copyrighted picture, blog post or other creative work for commercial purposes without the written permission of the person who created it.
+Otherwise, they will just file a DMCA request and ask you to remove the content.
 Selling T-shirts, prints, e-books or other publications containing any part of the work is considered copyright infringement, even if you alter the piece before you publish it.

 When in doubt, ask the writer or artist if you can use and link back to their work.
 Many creators are happy to allow reposts with the correct attribution.
 Some may even allow you to use their work in your publications.
 Failure to ask first could lead to a bad reputation among bloggers or even legal action.